QualiSystemsLab/Jira-Integration/README.md

 Contains a hook `quarantine_blueprint_orch_hook_post_teardown`:
 - Searches for errors in the Activity feed
-- Moves the blueprint to the support domain
+- Moves the blueprint to the `Support` domain
 - Calls platform-specific quarantine handlers:
     - Looks for services with functions with `quarantine_handler` in the name
     - Runs the `quarantine_handler` with inputs: